cyberdome80/Windows-Threat-Hunting-Lab/README.md

 # 🛡️ Windows Telemetry Hardening & Enterprise Threat Hunting Lab

+## 📝 Project Objective & Executive Summary
+In today's corporate environments, cybersecurity teams face an asymmetrical battle.
+Ransomware actors and advanced hackers move at blazing speeds, meaning traditional security analysts can no longer rely on manually checking local computer screens for viruses after a breach occurs.

+The purpose of this project is to simulate a realistic, multi-stage cyberattack lifecycle from start to finish within a controlled sandbox environment.
+By acting as the attacker, I executed advanced intrusion methods—including wiping out automated system backups, extracting sensitive user credentials from core operating system memory, staging confidential files, and detonating a custom cryptographic ransomware payload.

+By shifting to the defender's perspective, I used a cloud-native Endpoint Detection and Response (EDR) and SIEM platform (LimaCharlie) combined with local Windows Sysmon logging to threat-hunt these hidden digital footprints.
+Finally, I transitioned into a security engineer to design a proactive, automated defense rule that completely self-contains the ransomware thread within milliseconds of detonation.
+This lab bridges the critical operational gap between passive attack auditing and active automated response engineering.

+---

 An end-to-end blue team simulation replicating a multi-stage intrusion lifecycle (Ransomware Inhibition, Advanced Credential Access, Double-Extortion Data Staging, Exfiltration, and Cryptographic Impact).
 This lab tracks the generation of endpoint events via Microsoft Sysmon and processes real-time telemetry pipelines inside the cloud-native LimaCharlie EDR/SIEM platform, culminating in active Detection Engineering automation.

 ---